 After reading this article you will be able to:

-The ‘A’ stands for ‘address’ and this is the most fundamental type of DNS record, it indicates the IP address of a given domain.
-For example if you pull the DNS records of google.com, the ‘A’ record currently returns an IP address of: 188.8.131.52.
+The "A" stands for "address" and this is the most fundamental type of DNS record: it indicates the IP address of a given domain.
+For example, if you pull the DNS records of cloudflare.com, the A record currently returns an IP address of: 188.8.131.52.

-The ‘@’ here indicates that this is a record for the root domain, and the ‘14400’ value is the TTL (Time To Live), listed in seconds.
-The default TTL for A records is 14400 seconds.
-This means that if an A record gets updated, it takes 240 minutes (14400 seconds) to take effect.
+The "@" symbol in this example indicates that this is a record for the root domain, and the "14400" value is the TTL (time to live), listed in seconds.
+The default TTL for A records is 14,400 seconds.
+This means that if an A record gets updated, it takes 240 minutes (14,400 seconds) to take effect.

-The vast majority of websites only have one A record, but it’s possible to have several.
+The vast majority of websites only have one A record, but it is possible to have several.
 Some higher profile websites will have several different A records as part of a technique called round robin load balancing, which can distribute request traffic to one of several IP addresses, each hosting identical content.